 The Milwaukee native is married to Rose Marie with two sons, Kevin and Steve, and two grandsons, Nicolas and Christopher.
 Bruce now resides in Florida.

-Matt McKendry has served as Major League Baseball's Director of Umpire Administration since 2012 and has been with MLB since 2000.
-In his current role, Matt is responsible for administering day-to-day umpire operations and facilitating communication between MLB's Umpiring Department, the Major League Umpires and Minor League Baseball.
+Matt McKendry was named Major League Baseball's Director of Umpire Administration in 2012 and has been with MLB since 2000.
+In his current role as Senior Director, Umpire Operations, Matt is responsible for administering day-to-day umpire operations and facilitating communication between MLB's Umpiring Department, the Major League Umpires and Minor League Baseball.
 McKendry also assists in the scheduling of umpire assignments and maintaining records of information related to the Department's programs and initiatives.

 Justin Klemm is Major League Baseball's first Director of Instant Replay, having been hired shortly after the announcement of the approval of the system's expansion for the 2014 season.
 Klemm reports to Peter Woodfork, MLB's Senior Vice President, Baseball Operations, and is based at the headquarters of MLB Advanced Media, which will continue to serve as the Replay Command Center.

 In his role, Klemm is responsible for the management of umpire involvement at the Replay Center.
-Among his duties, Justin will handle supervisor staffing at the facility, and along with personnel at MLBAM, will help to coordinate the procedural configuration with the 30 Clubs.
+Among his duties, Justin handles supervisor staffing at the facility, and along with personnel at MLBAM, helps to coordinate the procedural configuration with the 30 Clubs.

 In 2008, he became Executive Director of Minor League Baseball's Professional Baseball Umpire Corporation (PBUC).
 Klemm joined PBUC in 2004 as a Field Evaluator/Instructor before being named Executive Director, a capacity in which he worked closely with MLB's Umpiring Department on a variety of issues, including mechanics, rule interpretations, Arizona Fall League assignments and new hires.
 In addition to being responsible for all personnel moves for 220 Minor League Umpires, Justin guided a staff of six field evaluators and a medical coordinator while ensuring that qualified officials were in place for all 16 domestic minor leagues.